-As you can see, the Mdf, and ldf file corresponding to the Adventure Works 2017 are not there in C Drive
+As you can see, the MDF, and LDF file corresponding to the Adventure Works 2017 is not there in C Drive

 We have a Adventure Works Backup file in our D Drive, and we are going to use this bak file to restore